 Who says ice cream can’t be a holiday dessert!?
-Cookies and cream ice cream gets festive with the addition of eggnog in this Eggnog Oreo Ice Cream.
+Cookies and cream gets festive with the addition of eggnog in this Eggnog Oreo Ice Cream.

 Two years ago: Eggnog Hot Chocolate Pound Cake

 Three years ago: Meyer Lemon Chess Pie

 Five years ago: Pecan Fruit Cake

 - Whisk together the egg yolks and ¼ cup of the sugar in a large Pyrex measuring cup or heatproof bowl; set aside.